mozilla-l10n/localizer-documentation/src/tools/pontoon/users.md

 * `Contact email address`: if provided, this will be displayed in the Profile page instead of the login email address.
 * `Bio`: a short text that will be displayed in the Profile page.

+### Appearance

+There are three theme options for you to choose from:

+* Light.
+* Dark.
+* Match system.

+The “Match system” theme aligns with the theme of your operating system.

+To change the theme:

+1. Press the button corresponding to your preferred theme.
+2. Once you've made your selection, it will be saved as your preference.

 ### External accounts

 In this section it’s possible to specify the username used in external accounts, like GitHub or Bugzilla.
 If provided, this information will be displayed in the Profile page.